 You can use the command-line interface (CLI), AWS Management Console, or AWS CloudFormation to create and manage your AWS Transit Gateway.
 AWS Transit Gateway provides Amazon CloudWatch metrics, such as the number of bytes sent and received between Amazon VPCs and VPNs, the packet count, and the drop count.
 In addition, you can use Amazon VPC Flow Logs with AWS Transit Gateway to capture information about the IP traffic going through the AWS Transit Gateway attachment.

 With Transit Gateway multicast, you can now easily create and manage multicast groups in the cloud, much easier than deploying and managing legacy hardware on premises.
 You can scale up and down your multicast solution in the cloud to simultaneously distribute a stream of content to multiple subscribers.
-With Transit Gateway multicast you have fine-grain control on who can produce and who can consume multicast traffic.
+With Transit Gateway multicast you have fine-grain control over who can produce and who can consume multicast traffic.

 AWS Transit Gateway is integrated with Identity and Access Management (IAM), enabling you to manage access to AWS Transit Gateway securely.
 Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to the AWS Transit Gateway.